electronfriends/wemp/README.md

 No. Uninstalling Wemp only removes the application itself.
 All services, configurations, and your web files remain completely intact and in their original location.

+### How can I use PHP, MariaDB, and Nginx from the command line?

+To use these services from the command line, you'll need to add their paths to your user's PATH environment variable:

+- PHP: `C:\Wemp\php`
+- MariaDB: `C:\Wemp\mariadb\bin`
+- Nginx: `C:\Wemp\nginx`

+Note: If you installed Wemp in a different location, replace `C:\Wemp` with your chosen installation path.

+To add these paths:

+1. Open Windows Settings (press `Win + I`)
+2. Go to System > About > Advanced system settings
+3. Click Environment Variables
+4. Under "User variables", select Path and click Edit
+5. Click New and add each path separately
+6. Click OK to save

+Once added, you can use commands like `php -v`, `mysql`, and `nginx -t` from your terminal.
+You may need to restart your terminal for the changes to take effect.

 ### Can I use specific service versions?

 Support for specific PHP versions is planned for a future release.
 Currently, there are no plans for version selection of other services.